dirkschumacher/wasmr/README.md

   - It is not feature complete and does not support everything that `wasm` supports
   - Imported functions can only have integer parameters
+  - Memory not really usuable right now, except for strings.
   - No globals
   - There is hardly any documentation except for the examples
+  - `I32/I64` are mapped to `IntegerVector` and `F32/F64` to
+    `NumericVector`.
+Currently no way differentiate.
   - WIP

 ## Inspiration and References